chromaui/learnstorybook.com/content/deploy.md

 Submit the form to build and deploy the code on the `master` branch of taskbox.

 When that's finished we'll see a confirmation message on Netlify with a link to Taskbox’ Storybook online.
+If you're following along, your deployed Storybook should be online [like so](https://clever-banach-415c03.netlify.com/).

 ![Netlify Storybook deploy](/netlify-storybook-deploy.png)